 And if you’re one of the many companies out there that have been meaning to get serious about metrics but just haven’t been able to get started collecting data?
-September may offer your last chance of 2017 to collect real data you can evaluate in the off-season.
+September may offer your last chance this year to collect real data you can evaluate in the off-season.
 And if you have data going into your off-season, you’ll have more opportunity to evaluate your operations and determine how to be more efficient next year.

 With that in mind, we want to recommend, once again, one powerful suggestion for collecting real and useful data points, one you can make good use of in the next 30 days:

 At a high-level, “Benchmarking” just means taking real measurements of your productivity now, so you can compare your future performance to what you’re doing now.
 It allows you to quantify what it means to be “good” in your business and set goals for how to consistently get “good” performance across your organization.

 “High-level benchmarking can begin with a study of your top performers.
 Who is your top salesman, crew leader and foreman?
 Take any one of these roles and document everything quantifiable that this person does in a day/week/month.
 This will help you prioritize your benchmarking efforts.”

 Say you run a landscape maintenance business and you’ve been servicing a series of properties under maintenance contract all season.
 You should have a good idea of what it actually cost you to perform that work this year.
 But do you know if that cost is “good” or not?